adrianbogdann/multi-k8s/README.md

-Production deployment of multi-container complex Fibonacci calculator using kubernetes
+Production deployment of multi-container complex Fibonacci calculator using kubernetes, travis CI and Google Cloud